 Nope!
 It’s an urban myth.
 Giving credit and saying ‘I don’t own the rights’ doesn’t cover you, unfortunately.
 It all circles back to how you’re using that music and if you have the correct permission.
 If you don’t, you could end up in trouble.

-Our subscription plans give creators access to 35,000 tracks and 90,000 sound effects, which they’re free to use in their videos.
+Our subscription plans give creators access to 40,000 tracks and 90,000 sound effects, which they’re free to use in their videos.
 How do we do it?
-We own the economic rights to every single track and sound effect in our catalog.
+Well, we offer a direct license with our royalty-free catalog.

 Royalty-free music is music that you can use in content without having to pay royalties to artists or rights holders every time it’s played.
 But royalty-free music companies aren’t always alone in owning the rights to the music in their catalogs, meaning you might still get copyright claims from other rights holders and lose the right to monetize your content when you publish it on digital platforms.
 Confusing, right?